wooden-spoon-leg-warmers/fluffy-carnival/README.md

 ### 7:01pm

 I want to setup all infrastructure and linking of things first, create repo and gh user setup all that stuff.

 ### 7:15pm

 Applied Journal notes into new gh repo, start investigating and building out folder structure.
 Mess around with the scripting to create the k8s clusters.

 ### 7:19pm

 Going to use kustomization to apply the resources to support this setup.
 Just easy that way.

 Will be just going with a mono repo for this, i am 95% confident argocd and gh actions can handle this behaviour to watch in directories.
 In an actual implementation i would rather have these seperate repos.

+### 7:52pm

+Added ci steps to gh actions to build the helm chart and docker image, However i am uncertain of the behaviour of the versioning, might be a little trial and error but since helm only supports semantic versioning with its packaging with OCI registries we must do 0.0.0-main.
+Might change to point to the repository directly in argocd app if its a pain and causes any problems.
+Going to test and see what i need to tweak, then move on to the boostrapping of the local k8s cluster.

+Couple things I will need to setup for k8s to work properly..

+- Generate a token in gh for registry and repository access.
+- Will need 3 secrets, one for the image pulling and the 2 others for argocd to helm and repo changes.
+- Also might look at terraform to bootstrap the db and tables in postgres.

 ## Installation